Skip to content

 • Problem-based learning

-Work-based activities and assignments will enable you to engage with your own practice and to share your knowledge and expertise with others.
-You will also undertake a work-based study in your second year, which allows you, with tutorial support, to focus on a particular area of interest within your professional practice.
+Practical activities and assignments will enable you to learn and to share your knowledge and expertise with others.
+You will also undertake a work-based study in your second year, which supports you to focus on a particular area of your interest.

 Contact time